SR-G/sleep-on-lan/README.md

 An optional configuration file may be used.

 Taken automatically in account if named `sol.json` and located in the same folder than the Sleep-On-Lan binary.
 Or can be manually configured at launch time with the `--config` parameter.
+See [configuration examples](resources/configuration/default/).

-Content is as follow (everything is optional / below is the whole structure) :
+Content of configuration is as follow (everything is optional / below is the whole structure) :

 <pre>{
   "Listeners" : ["UDP:9", "HTTP:8009" ],